Simovale90/Exercises-with-APIs/README.md

-# Exercises-with-APIs - API calls and Data Analysis
+# Exercises_with_APIs - API calls and Data Analysis

 Welcome to the "Exercises-with-APIs" repository.
 Here, you will find exercises that involve making API calls and performing data analysis.
 If you're interested in practicing, you can explore a list of free and open public APIs with no authentication requirements on [this website](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/).